 In the view of Kolmogorov (Andrey Nikolaevich Kolmogorov was a Russian mathematician who made significant contributions to the mathematics of probability theory and turbulence), turbulent motions involve a wide range of scales.
-From a macroscale at which the energy is supplied, to a microscale at which energy is dissipated by viscosity.
+From a macroscale at which the energy is supplied to a microscale at which energy is dissipated by viscosity.

-The smallest scales in turbulent flow, i.e., the Kolmogorov microscales are:
+The smallest scales in turbulent flow, i.e., the Kolmogorov microscales, are:

-where ε is the average rate of dissipation rate of turbulence kinetic energy per unit mass and has dimensions (m2/s3). ν is the kinematic viscosity of the fluid and has dimensions (m2/s).
+where ε is the average rate of the dissipation rate of turbulence kinetic energy per unit mass and has dimensions (m2/s3). ν is the kinematic viscosity of the fluid and has dimensions (m2/s).

 The size of the smallest eddy in the flow is determined by viscosity.
 The Kolmogorov length scale decreases as viscosity decreases.
 For very high Reynolds number flows, the viscous forces are smaller for inertial forces.
 Smaller-scale motions are then necessarily generated until the effects of viscosity become important, and energy is dissipated.
 The ratio of largest to smallest length scales in the turbulent flow is proportional to the Reynolds number (raises with the three-quarters power).